WordPress Login URL | WordPress Admin URL

 The WordPress login URL is yoursite.com/wp-login.php and the admin URL is yoursite.com/wp-admin/.
 These two paths work on almost every WordPress installation by default, so you can use them on any site without any configuration.

-If you manage multiple WordPress sites, or help clients with theirs, knowing these default URLs by heart saves time.
+If you manage multiple WordPress sites, or help clients with theirs, knowing these default URLs saves time.
 Both paths are case-insensitive and work with or without a trailing slash.
-The only exception is when a site owner has deliberately changed them using a plugin or custom code, which we cover below.
+The only exception is when a site owner has deliberately changed them using a plugin or custom code.

-There is also a handy trick that even experienced developers sometimes miss: WordPress will redirect /wp-admin/ to the login page automatically if you are not yet logged in, so you only need to remember one URL to get to either place.
+There is also a convenient shortcut that even experienced developers sometimes miss: WordPress will redirect /wp-admin/ to the login page automatically if you are not yet logged in, so you only need to remember one URL for both purposes.
+Type yoursite.com/wp-admin and WordPress handles the rest.

 * This button will show the rest of the post and open up an offer from a vendor